goliatone/application-core/docs/guide.md

 Each application has at least two loggers; core and app.
 Using the built in logger is optional, however if you decide to log from within your modules is a good idea to use the same provided logger.

-When you are initializing your modules, in the `init` function, you can access the logger using the `context.getLogger`
+**TIP**: When you are initializing your modules, in the `init` function, you can access the logger using the `context.getLogger`

+You can wrap the `console` so it has the same output as the regular logger output and also you can apply filters.

+You can have an active logger, so that only the log output of a given logger is shown.

+You can mute all output.

+options:
+* muteConsole: Uses [noop-console][noop-console] module.
+* wrapConsole
+* handlingExceptions

+You can set this values by default using the `./config/logger.js` configuration file or you can interact with the logger through the [REPL](#repl).

 ###### Configuration